+- Word by Word Matching

-- Word-by-Word Matching
+- Character by Character Matching

-- Character-by-Character Matching (divide and conquer)
+- Divide and Conquer

 - Binary Search

-3.1 Word-by-Word Matching
+3.1 Word by Word Matching

-The Longest Common Prefix problem for the Word-by-Word Matching Algorithm for n given strings can be considered as
+The Longest Common Prefix problem for the Word by Word Matching Algorithm for n given strings can be considered as

-$$LCP(s_1...s_n) = LCP(LCP(LCP(s_1,s_2),s_3),...s_n)$$ (1)
+$$LCP(s_1 \dots s_n) = LCP(LCP(LCP(s_1, s_2), s_3), \dots s_n)$$ (1)

-The Time Complexity of Word-by-Word Matching Algorithm is O(n m), where n is the number of strings and m is the length of the largest string.
-We iterate through all the strings, and, namely, for each string, we iterate through all of its characters.
+The Time Complexity of Word by Word Matching Algorithm is O(n \ m), where n is the number of strings and m is the length of the largest string.
+We iterate through all the strings and namely, for each string, we iterate through all of its characters.

-3.2 Character-by-Character Matching
+3.2 Character by Character Matching

-This algorithm differs from the previous one as in this case there is no common prefix among the given strings and therefore no need of searching all the strings.
-Specifically, as this algorithm traverses the characters of each string, once a string that is not common to the other strings is reached, searching stops, and it is stated that there is no prefix.
+This algorithm differs from the previous one as in the case where there is no common prefix among the given strings, and therefore no need of searching all the strings.
+Specifically, as this algorithm traverses the characters of each string, once a string that is not common to the other strings is reached, searching stops and it is stated that there is no prefix.

-The Time Complexity of Character-by-Character Matching Algorithm is O(nm), where n is the number of strings and m is the length of the largest string.
+The Time Complexity of Character by Character Matching Algorithm is O(n \ m), where n is the number of strings and m is the length of the largest string.
 We evidently iterate through all the characters of all the strings.